KanajaHunt/Richmond-Starry-Society/README.md

 ---

+# Things to add

+- In my JS file you will notice the link to the api is missing the API_SECRET:
+  - Where it states [ENTER_API_SECRET], please input your personalized secret NASA sent you!
+Or, more conveniently, copy and past the url with the included
+  secret!

+  - API_SECRET = `your nasa api secret`
+---

 # Optimizations

 - As I become more comfortable with various software, looking back I would probably use React in tandem with JavaScript by using the `.fetch()` method and integrating the `.setState()` method in React to build dynamic web apps that communicate with APIs and display real-time data to users.